mmclainsmith/mmclainsmith.github.io/README.md

 * Could have used git a bit more
 * Validates with no errors

-Collaboration: I asked a TA about CSS3 usage and a friend if they liked my fonts.
+Collaboration: I asked a TA if CSS3 usage was okay and a friend if they liked my fonts.

 Hours: